Health and Psychological Counseling

 Sharon Hall 207Referrals and Appointments

-Students need to contact the Counseling & Career Services Office to schedule an appointment in Sharon Hall 207 or at 724-983-2969.
+Students need to contact the Counseling & Disability Services Office to schedule an appointment in Sharon Hall 207 or at 724-983-2969.
 Jammie Clark in Sharon Hall 103 or at 724-983-2838 is also available to discuss the service.

 Find out more information on personal counseling, Local Counseling Agencies.